Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 kubectl apply -f resources/
 ```

-If you refresh the app you should now see your newly configured variables.
+If you refresh the app you should now see your the newly configured variables `SqlConnectionString` and `StorageConnectionString`.

 ## 3. Beter secrets using managed pod identity to access key vault